Can low iron cause hair texture change?

 The main answer to this is that when you’re low in iron, your body takes ferritin, a blood protein that contains iron, from your hair follicles for use in other parts of the body.
 This lack of ferritin means that your hair isn’t getting the support it needs to grow healthy.

-If you’re concerned about hair loss, or your hair changing texture due to iron deficiency, all hope is not lost.
+If you’re concerned about hair loss, or your hair changing its texture due to iron deficiency, all hope is not lost.

 Studies have found that when hair is lost due to iron deficiency, it doesn’t scar the hair follicles [8] which suggests that in some cases hair will be able to grow again as the hair follicles haven’t been damaged beyond repair.